WebAhead/master-reference/coursebook/precourse/learning-outcomes.md

 ### Semantic HTML

-- Use new HTML5 tags that will improve symantics
+- Use new HTML5 tags that will improve semantics

 ### CSS